Qamil-Mirza/My-Data-Projects/World-Universities-EDA/README.md

 1. Correlation plots between certain factors and the Universities ranking
 2. Schools with high gender disparity: Sequential Bar Chart showing Female to Male Ratio
 3. Investigate how research environment correlates to the
+4. Add lookup to check uni rank specified by user